JanhaviPatil-14/BudgetSense-AI/README.md

 ## 📌 **Project Mission**

-India’s Union Budget is a massive policy document filled with complex narratives, sectoral priorities, reforms, and financial allocations.
-Extracting insights manually is slow and error-prone.
+The Union Budget is one of India’s most critical financial statements, shaping national priorities, sectoral growth, and economic development.
+However, analyzing the vast mixture of numerical data, policy text, and sector information manually is extremely challenging.

-**BudgetSense-AI transforms the Union Budget into structured, AI-powered economic intelligence**, enabling analysts, students, and researchers to discover:
+**BudgetSense-AI automates this analysis using AI & ML**, transforming raw budget documents into:

-* Which sectors receive the highest focus?
+* Structured policy insights
-* What policies dominate the speech?
+* Sector-wise intelligence
-* How do financial allocations vary across ministries?
+* Trend and theme detection
-* What economic patterns can be forecasted using AI?
+* Predictive indicators
-* How can automation accelerate policy analysis?
+* Easy-to-understand visuals

-This project combines **NLP + ML + data engineering** to bring clarity to India’s most important financial document.
+This project applies AIML to make budget analysis **efficient, data-driven, and actionable** — bringing clarity to one of the most important documents of India’s economy.

 ---